AlwaysInMind/aim-web-app/README.md

 # Always in Mind

 This project is a flexible platform designed to improve the quality of life of people such as those in later stages of life who may be becoming isolated.
 Often, people at this stage of life are not technology users but could benefit from the social aspects of online digital activities.
 For example, they can share photos, videos, access interesting information resources or engage with others via messages and video calls, for example with remote family and friends.
+The design is also suitable for people with learning disabilities wanting to access online resources and activities.

 Always in Mind is a web app providing simplified, friendly and safe access to the digital websites and communications services that we use daily.
 Services such as Google Photos, YouTube, GMail, Facebook are transformed and complexity removed.
 A friend can use these services to share photos and images and Always In Mind makes them easily accessible through a very simple user experience runing on an PC, tablet, or even a TV.
 There are levels of complexity to suit the users pereferences.
 Help is always available to provide a ready reminder.